Build a board that provides real leadership

 Core to our mission, and central to our vision at Starboard, is our commitment to help organizations and businesses build strong boards of directors.
 We are known throughout Maine, and across the country, for our expertise in board governance.

 For boards that are serious about strengthening their governance practices, undertaking a board self-assessment is an ideal way to start.
-Using an on-line tool developed by Starboard, and now marketed by the Maine Association of Nonprofits, we can help you and your board assess the board’s strengths and develop strategies to address its weaknesses.
+Using an online tool developed by Starboard, and now marketed by the Maine Association of Nonprofits, we can help your board assess its strengths and develop strategies to address its weaknesses.

-Guided by the results of the assessment, we will work with you and your board to develop a “board governance agenda” to shape the ongoing development of your board and put in place practices and policies that can greatly improve your board’s effectiveness.
+Guided by the results of the assessment, we will work with you and your board to develop a “board governance agenda” to shape the ongoing development of your board and put in place practices and policies to increase effectiveness.

-Identifying , recruiting, and actively engaging the right board members—board members who can help you advance your strategic priorities—can be a real challenge for most nonprofits.
+Identifying , recruiting, and actively engaging board members who can help you advance your strategic priorities can be a real challenge.
 We can help you develop processes and implement strategies to recruit board members who will bring real value.
 To ensure lasting, meaningful engagement, we will work with you to help define board member’s roles and responsibilities to advance your organization’s mission.

 We also provide counsel as to how you can build an effective “board team” that works together to achieve shared goals.
 Board leaders often call upon Starboard to help develop strategies to manage board dynamics, enhance board and committee meetings, and institute best practices.

-At Starboard, it is not unusual for us to help a board put in place a governance committee and then provide ongoing consultation and support as they move through the initial stages of their work together.
-While we often begin our work by facilitating your governance committee meetings and providing you with proven tools to use, our goal is to build the capacity of your board to continue this work independently in the years ahead.
+At Starboard, it is not unusual for us to help a board establish a governance committee and then provide ongoing consultation and support as it moves through the initial stages of its work.
+While we often begin our work by facilitating governance committee meetings and providing proven tools to use, our goal is to build the capacity of each board to continue this work independently in the years ahead.

-Our Maine clients can count on us to begin every project with a conversation—a conversation that helps us to understand your unique needs and consider how best to assist you.
-Call now—(207) 992-4400—to begin the conversation with Starboard’s president, Jeff Wahlstrom.
+Our clients can count on us to begin every project with a conversation—a conversation that helps us to understand your unique needs and consider how best to assist you.
+Call now (207) 992-4407 to begin the conversation and learn more.
+All initial consultations are free of charge.